kaiachain/kaia-docs/docs/references/sdk/caver-js-1.4.1/get-started-1.4.1.md

 ### Smart Contract <a id="smart-contract"></a>

-The [caver.klay.Contract] package makes it easy to interact with smart contracts on Kaia.
+The [caver.kaia.Contract] package makes it easy to interact with smart contracts on Kaia.
 It automatically converts all methods of a smart contract into javascript calls when its low-level ABI \(Application Binary Interface\) is given.
 This allows you to interact with smart contracts as if they were JavaScript objects.

 First, we start by compiling a smart contract to get its bytecode and ABI.